nymea/nymea-wiki/Boblightd.md

 # Using the *boblightd* plugin
 --------------------------------------------

-In order to user the *boblightd* you need to compile and install boblight.
+In order to use the *boblightd* you need to compile and install boblight.
 This tutorial shows you how to that.

 ## Build and install boblight